-Accordingly, what Stillwater points to as written or published CMS "policy" on how to calculate the VDA payment was not, in fact, such a policy.
+Accordingly, what Lake points to as written or published CMS "policy" on how to calculate the VDA payment was not, in fact, such a policy.

-Moreover, the fact that the Medicare Contractor may have previously calculated VDAs differently does not automatically mean there is a departure from a Medicare program "policy."52 The Board notes that the D.C.
+Moreover, the fact that the Medicare Contractor may have previously calculated VDAs differently does not automatically mean there is a departure from a Medicare program "policy."
+The Board notes that the D.C.
 Circuit has confirmed that substantive Medicare reimbursement policy can be adopted through case-by-case adjudication.
-This is different than the situation discussed by the Supreme Court in Allina, where a new substantive reimbursement policy was announced on the CMS website and was applied nationwide to all hospitals at one time.53 The fact that CMS may have directed a Medicare Contractor to calculate the VDA in a particular case (or even on a case-by-case basis, as presented to CMS) is not inconsistent with adopting a substantive policy through adjudication, and is different than the Allina situation where CMS posted publicly on its website a "nationwide" adoption of new substantive policy.
-Indeed, the Board notes that VDA calculations, by their very nature, are provider specific and subject to appeal, as delineated at 42 C.F.R. §412.92(e)(3).54 Moreover, the Board has had long standing disagreements with Medicare contractors and the Administrator on their different interpretations and application of the relevant statutes, regulations and Manual guidance regarding the calculation of VDAs.55 Accordingly, the Board rejects the Stillwater's APA and Allina arguments.
+This is different than the situation discussed by the Supreme Court in Allina, where a new substantive reimbursement policy was announced on the CMS website and was applied nationwide to all hospitals at one time.
+Indeed, the Board notes that VDA calculations, by their very nature, are provider specific and subject to appeal, as delineated at 42 C.F.R. § 412.92(e)(3).
+Moreover, the Board has had long standing disagreements with Medicare contractors and the Administrator on their different interpretations and application of the relevant statutes, regulations and Manual guidance regarding the calculation of VDAs.
+Accordingly, the Board rejects Lake's APA argument.